The trusted name in vehicle shipping for over 17 years!

 You book your shipment, expect a smooth pickup—and suddenly the timeline shifts.

+So why does this happen so often?
 Car shipping delays are rarely random.
 In most cases, they’re caused by specific logistical factors that many companies don’t clearly explain upfront.

 In this article, we’ll break down why car shipping gets delayed, what’s normal, what’s avoidable, and how you can reduce the chances of delays.